KabodGarments/Quiz/README.md

 # _Online Based Javasript Quiz Board_

-##### _This is a simple online based Javasript quiz comprising of 5 simple quizes just to test ones intellectual understanding of the Javasript programming language, February 20th 2019 V1.1_
+##### _This is a simple online based Javasript quiz comprising of 5 simple questions just to test ones intellectual understanding of the Javasript programming language, February 20th 2019 V1.1_

-#### By _**Nick Waweru; kabod_garments**_
+#### By _**Nick Waweru and Kabod Garments**_

 ## Description

-_{This web based Javasript quize board presents the user viathe user interphase with simple questionsupon which the user is asked to select what he/she thinks is the right nswer froma choice of 3 multiple choice answers.
+_This web based Javasript quiz board presents the user via the user interphase with simple questions upon which the user is asked to select what he/she thinks is the right Answer from a choice of 3 multiple choice answers.
 Upon selecting the answer, the user gets to track his/her progress in regards to getting the answers correct via a colored progress bar at the bottom right of the board.
-Every time the user gets a question correct, the progress bar shows a green dotted color, while everytime the user gets an answer wrong, the progess bar shows a red dot.
+Every time the user gets a question correct, the progress bar shows a green dotted color, while everytime the user gets an answer wrong, the progress bar shows a red dot.
 At the end attempting all the answers, the user is issued with a percentage result based on how many questions they got wrong or right.

   The user also gets the opportunity to access a Javasript cheatsheet prior to taking the course.
-This cheatsheet appears and disappears upon the click of the user.}_
+This cheatsheet appears and disappears upon the click of the user._

 ## Setup